 “The cleverest of all, in my opinion, is the man who calls himself a fool at least once a month.” – Fyodor Dostoevsky

-I would soon find out that even in the education sector there are teachers, intellectuals and professors who are trying to re-calibrate the discussion of ML.
+Historical negationism isn’t new, and I would soon find out that even in the education sector, there are teachers, intellectuals, and professors who are trying to re-calibrate the discussion of Martial Law (ML).

 To withhold judgment until the “benefits” were also discussed.